ZKP Sequence Diagram and Spec

 To conclude the proof, the Prover mixes the DEEP polynomials into the

-and use the FRI protocol to show that theFRI Polynomial
+FRI Polynomialusing aDEEP mixing parameterand use the FRI protocol to show that theFRI Polynomialis a low-degree polynomial.

 Phase 4: The FRI Protocol